mbdemoraes/moafs/docs/_build/html/_sources/install.rst.txt

 Installation
 ------------
 In order to get started with ``MOAFS``, you need to download it on your computer.
-There are two main ways to to this:
+There are two main approaches to do this:

 *   You can click on this link `MOAFS`_;
 *   Or you can clone the github repository and get the file from your local copy: